 - 3D full-vehicle thermal model using TAITherm

-- Human Thermal Extension for cabin comfort predictions
+- Human Thermal Extension for thermal signature predictions

 - Energy usage optimization using CoTherm